If you don’t understand the three key reasons why kids misbehave, you’ll never create an orderly Sunday school classroom.

 Many teachers choose to ignore this behavior, but that’s a poor decision because it fails to address why the action initially happened.
 A better choice is to create a connection.
 Walk toward the whispering pair.
 Touch the kicking child’s shoulder.
 Laugh at the silly answer (Why not?
 Everyone else is!).

-Why bring attention to misbehavior?
 Because it communicates to the child that you noticed.
-And — just as important — if you don’t notice, the child graduates to power plays: talking aloud, kicking another child, a slough of silly retorts, or a bevy of belches.
-Power plays are a child’s scheme to draw purposeful attention (“It’s me and you, Teacher.
-What are you going to do?”).
-Unfortunately such terrorist tactics rarely work because teachers with more power simply squash them.
+And — just as important — if you don’t notice, the child graduates to power plays: talking aloud, kicking another child, or silly retorts.
+Unfortunately, this rarely work because teachers with more power simply squash them.
 You know the routine: timeouts, rebukes, isolations, and removal of privileges and prizes.

 Of course as Dreikurs suggested and is often confirmed, children who are “beaten” into submission eventually shut down.
-They shut up (silence can be deafening).
+They shut up.
 They sit slumped.
 In silence, they wait to flee.
 “Someday I won’t have to be here!” they scream in silence.
 And most won’t be there when that day comes.
 When their parents no longer force church attendance, they’ll stay home.
-Or make excuses.
 Or leave the faith.

 This final stage didn’t evolve overnight.
 It’s a slow process that involves continually degrading the child.
-It happens daily in public schools, and I’ve watched it occur often in Sunday school and children’s church.
+It happens daily in public schools, and I’ve watched it occur often in Sunday school.
 Kids screaming to belong are disconnected through timeouts, emotional rebukes, and ignoring their presence.

 Think about the kid who gives you the most trouble.
 When was the last time you phoned him? wrote her an encouraging note? remembered his birthday? stopped by her home?
 If children don’t sense your connection to their lives, they’ll make many attempts to gain your attention.
 The answer isn’t discipline, it’s discipleship!